sh3lk/mx/website/docs.md

 application in a different environment (e.g., your desktop), it may not have access to the storage system.
-In such cases, we generally recommend that you create different storage systems for different application environments, and use Service Weaver [config files](#config-files) to point your application to the right storage system for the given execution environment.
+In such cases, we generally recommend that you create different storage systems for different application environments, and use MX [config files](#config-files) to point your application to the right storage system for the given execution environment.

 If you're using SQL, Go's [sql package][sql_package] helps isolate your code from some differences in the underlying storage systems.
-See the Service Weaver's [chat application example][chat_example] for how to setup your application to use the environment-local storage systems.
+See the MX's [chat application example][chat_example] for how to setup your application to use the environment-local storage systems.

-### Does the Service Weaver versioning approach mean I will end up running multiple instances of my app during a rollout?
+### Does the MX versioning approach mean I will end up running multiple instances of my app during a rollout?
 Isn't that expensive?

 As we described in the GKE [versioning](#versioning) section, we utilize the combination of auto-scaling and blue/green deployment to minimize the cost